New Patients (972) 382-6855

 Dentists commonly treat obstructive sleep apnea (OSA) with a CPAP machine.
 The machine applies continuous positive airway pressure through a nasal mask.
 This method is the “gold standard” in treating OSA.
 CPAP machines will treat it 100% of the time, and for this reason, the medical profession recommends it.

 The problem is that multiple research articles show that CPAP has as low as a 50% compliance level.
-Meaning only 50% of the patients use the device, mainly because of discomfort and inconvenience.
+This means only 50% of the patients use the device, mainly because of discomfort and inconvenience.
 OSA sufferers who do not use the machine increase their risk of other issues.
-Problems include heart failure, high blood pressure, stroke, and drowsiness during the day, gasping for air, choking loudly, and falling asleep while driving.
+Problems include heart failure, high blood pressure, stroke, drowsiness during the day, gasping for air, choking loudly, and falling asleep while driving.

 If the doctor finds severe levels of OSA during your sleep study, he will only recommend a CPAP machine.
 However, mild and moderate OSA sufferers have alternatives if they are CPAP-intolerant.
 Having better-quality sleep at night leads to feeling more alert and energetic during the day.